saranya-s-narayanan/Duelyst2-card-game/test/test_readme.md

 This test confirms that the mana for both players is equal to turn + 1 with each new turn.

+# PlayerInitialIAttackValue

+This test confirms that the initial attack for the human avatar is set to 2

-# IncrementManaTest
+# AIInitialIAttackValue

-This test confirms that the mana for both players is equal to turn + 1 with each new turn.
+This test confirms that the initial attack for the computer avatar is set to 2